 IFTTT, or “If This Then That,” is a great automation tool that can help you save a lot of time on trying to manage social media platforms, apps and websites.
 This social media tool can link these services together based on a trigger and an action.
 Based on the trigger you create, it will start an action.
 For example, if you publish a blog (the trigger), then IFTTT will automate and create a tweet (the action).
 Moreover, IFTTT one of the best free social media marketing tools available, and premium features can be published as well.

 Buffer lets you schedule and manage social media posts across all of the most widely used channels, and you can individually customize each post for all of the different platforms it gets posted to.
-Buffer also shares your content at the best possible times throughout the day and tracks links so that you can see what content gets the most traction.
+It also shares your content at the best possible times throughout the day and tracks links so that you can see what content gets the most traction.

 Sprout Social is for social media management, which allows the team members to monitor clients’ social media mentions, engage with brand advocates, schedule content in advance, and utilize reporting tools to inform future strategies.